 Final exam: Wednesday, May 7, 2014, 8:00-9:50 AM.
 Comprehensive.

 Suggestions: It is very strongly suggested that you do attend class and take notes, even though we will mostly stick close to the textbook.
 If you are stuck, please do come to my office for help.
 The best way to prepare for exams is to study homework problems and the concepts that they involve.

-See the syllabus for a pdf version of the information listed above, as well as a list of physics topics to be covered in the course.
+See the syllabus for a pdf version of the information listed above and more, including an accessibility statement and a list of physics topics to be covered in the course.